 The South Vietnam Government, in their pacification programme, have begun tackling one of the toughest areas in the Mekong Delta.

-The South Vietnam Government, in their pacification programme, have begun tackling one of the toughest areas in the Mekong Delta.
+Background: The South Vietnam Government, in their pacification programme, have begun tackling one of the toughest areas in the Mekong Delta.
 They think they are making good progress in winning the support of a district that has been under Communist control for over thirty years.

 The Communists were active in Vietnam even before the Second World War.
 The county was under French rule, and the Communists chose places where the people thought they had been harshly treated by the French as bases from which to start their revolution.
 One of these places was the village of Phong Thong, in the Mo Cai district.
 It became one of the most solidly entrenched Communist areas in South Vietnam.